Board of Directors

 I am a lifelong Madison area resident and have chosen to raise my family here, as well.
 Currently, I live in Verona with my husband and our teenage son.
 I went to High School in Monona, college at UW Madison and have been growing my career as a Private Banker for Park Bank in Madison for nearly 12 years.
 I love my community bank and appreciate their dedication to our clients and focus on giving back to the community in which they do business.
 I've always loved volunteering for groups that I find meaningful.
 Some of my favorite organizations include, Luke House, Empty Stocking Club, the Ronald McDonald House, Garding Against Cancer, and I'm also currently a Board Member with the Fitchburg Chamber Visitor and Business Bureau.

 I'm an avid reader and believe that the skills and opportunities that result from an early, healthy relationship with books are essential to the fabric of our communities.
 Providing reading materials for youngsters to cherish and meaningful programming in our communities in an effort to champion literacy is a benefit to us all.

 I joined the MRP Board to lend my time and skills to a cause I believe in.

-I believe that literacy is the foundation on which individual success and healthy communities are built.
+I believe that literacy is the foundation on which individual success and healthy communities

 I was fortunate enough to grow up with my own full bookshelf and within an easy bike ride to the local library.
 As a result, I became an avid reader and was often away on some great adventure in the pages of my favorite books.